Frequently Asked Questions

-For charging infrastructure, many different definitions are used in different countries to describe the power level and the physical situation: rapid chargers, slow chargers, fast chargers to name a few terms for power levels (which are interpreted in different ways as well); station, plug, position, points, locations to name a few descriptions.
-EAFO follows the AFI Directive definition of "normal "and "high power" charging and "positions", we are continously on the complex proces of aligning our data with these definitions and especially for "high power" positions this is challenging with the multi-plug charging units.
-We welcome any help to clarify these issues!
+Many different definitions are used in different countries to describe the power level and the physical situation: rapid chargers, slow chargers, fast chargers to name a few terms for power levels (which are interpreted in different ways as well) and also station, plug, position, point, location to name a few descriptions.
+EAFO follows the AFI Directive definition of "normal "and "high power" charging.
+We are continuously on the complex process of aligning our data with these definitions.

 It is possible that there are small differences in some cases, not all countries report in the same way whereas for the EAFO statistics we have harmonized data.
 As an example, in some cases converted eletric vehicles are counted in country statistics whereas EAFO only reports on OEM models.
 In another case, registration reporting includes also cars which have disappeared from statistics whereas EAFO separates reporting on new registrations from fleet totals, for the latter overview only vehicles still registered are taken into account.
 EAFO includes all models sold in all countries, some countries do not take all models into account.